klaudhaus/lit-up/README.md

 * `bootstrap`

 An initial update function that will be called before the first view render.
-You cannot specify data or event parameters for the bootstrap function.
-It will receive a reference to the app's `up` function as its only argument.
+It receives a data object in the form `{ up, model, url }`, where `up` is the application's update event handler, `model` is the same object passed to `app` and `url` is a URL object containing the page location.
 As per normal updates, if bootstrap is an async function the view will be rendered both before the first `await` and upon function completion.
 See [Asynchronous Updates](####asynchronous-updates) for more information.

 * `logger`